MikeLiuAir00/10x_sequence_analysis_pipeline/README.md

     kallisto is an fast and alignment-free program for quantifying scRNA-seq data. kb is a workflow for pre-processing scRNA-seq data.
 It's tutorial is integrated with both Python and R code examples.
+With python API

     - scanpy: downstream analysis